Toy Story Racer: Reception

 The PlayStation version received "generally favorable reviews" according to aggregator website Metacritic, based on 8 reviews.
-The PlayStation version was generally praised for its graphics and appeal to people of all ages.
+It was generally praised for its graphics and appeal to people of all ages.
 IGN's review stated: "Toy Story Racer is aimed at young kids, but it's surprisingly adult in the level of detail, depth of gameplay, and its overall design", whilst Tim Tracy of GameSpot remarked that "it's no Crash Team Racing, but Toy Story Racer provides plenty of challenge for young and old alike."
 Tracy also praised the controls for their simplicity.
 Kevin Rice of NextGen, however, gave it a negative review, saying, "Clearly, this is aimed at the youngest gamers.
 More discerning consumers – say, over the age of 10 – will not be impressed."

 Jon Thompson of AllGame praised the PlayStation version for its variety but considered the graphics and sound to be average, while Johnny Liu of GameRevolution wrote that the game "force feeds you with endless repetition".
 Liu criticized the over-sensitive controls, but considered the music decent.
 Although Liu enjoyed some of the tracks, he considered it an average game and believed that Crash Team Racing was superior.
-Aaron Curtiss of the Los Angeles Times praised the PlayStation version and considered it superior to the GBC version; he criticized the latter version as tedious and was disappointed by its reduced number of tracks and game modes.
+Aaron Curtiss of the Los Angeles Times praised the same console version and considered it superior to the GBC version; he criticized the latter version as tedious and was disappointed by its reduced number of tracks and game modes.
 Curtiss was also critical of the two different versions being released with an identical title and packaging.
+Four-Eyed Dragon of GamePro called the same console version "a decent kart filled with enough variety to keep beginner drivers busy for a while.
+Veteran kart racers, however, should rent first."

 Thompson, in his review of the GBC version, praised the 3D graphics but wrote that "it is obviously not true 3D, and the frame rate is low enough to disorient you on many occasions".
 Thompson further stated that the game had low replay value because of its lack of diverse characters, game modes, and tracks.
 IGN's Craig Harris also criticized the GBC version for its lack of variety, and stated that the game was fun for only a limited period.
 Frank Provo of GameSpot stated that the GBC version had good replay value.
 Provo believed that Wacky Races and Woody Woodpecker Racing were "much better" alternatives, but wrote that the 3D graphics and "cartoon-style charm" of Toy Story Racer "make it an excellent choice for children, Disney fans, or Game Boy fanatics who enjoy visual gimmicks".